nailuj05/blog/blog-src/Building C using C.md

 }
 ```

-This is the build script for my [yin-yang](https://blog.julianlimburg.zip/Raylib,%20C,%20Physics%20and%20WebAssembly.html) project.
+This is the build script for my [[Raylib, C, Physics and WebAssembly|yin-yang]] project.

 Once the build system is bootstrapped (compiled using just `gcc -o noob noob.c`) you are good to go.
 You can now run the build by calling noob.
 Passing `run` will not only compile the raylib project (with all the flags you really don't want to type out manually) and then run the binary.